Falabdullateef/Java/leetcode/README.md

 If you're new to LeetCode or want to explore more problems, you can:

 - **[Visit LeetCode](https://leetcode.com/)**: Explore the official LeetCode website to access a wide range of coding problems and challenges.
-- **[Explore Solutions](/java/leetcode/problems)**: Dive into the solutions in this repository to see how different problems are tackled using Java.
+- **[Explore Solutions](/Java/leetcode)**: Dive into the solutions in this repository to see how different problems are tackled using Java.
-- **[Contribute](CONTRIBUTING.md)**: If you'd like to contribute your own solutions or improvements, please check the contribution guidelines.

-## Contribution

-Contributions are welcome!
-If you have a new solution to add, want to improve existing solutions, or have suggestions for enhancements, please refer to the [Contribution Guidelines](CONTRIBUTING.md).

 ## Acknowledgements